Fast projection onto the ordered weighted $\ell_1$ norm ball: Generalized Jacobian of

 \section{Generalized Jacobian of $\Pi_{\Delta_\tau}$}

 Besides the fast computation of $\Pi_{\Delta_{\tau}}$, another important task is to obtain certain generalized Jacobian associated with this projector.
 As is demonstrated in \cite{Li2018efficiently,Li2020efficient,Luo2019Solving,Lin2019efficient,Zhang2020efficient}, this concept will be critical to the design of efficient nonsmooth second order algorithms for solving general OWL1 constrained optimization problems.
-Similar as what we have done for the projector $\Pi_{C}$, a first thought would be trying to derive the HS-Jacobian of $\Pi_{\Delta_\tau}$.
+Similar to our analysis of the projector $\Pi_{C}$, a first thought would be trying to derive the HS-Jacobian of $\Pi_{\Delta_\tau}$.
 However, as far as we know, there is no explicit polyhedral representation for the OWL1 norm constraint $\{x\in \Re^n \mid \kappa_{\lambda}(x)\le \tau\}$ in the literature, which we believe is a nontrivial task.
-In this section, we propose to overcome this difficulty by exploiting the composition structure of $\Pi_{\Delta_\tau}$ in Proposition \ref{prop:reform} and investigating the HS-Jacobian of the solution mapping $x_\lambda$ associated with the reformulated problem \eqref{prob:newp} in which the polyhedral constraint enjoys a simple representation.
+In this section, we propose to overcome this difficulty by exploiting the composition structure of $\Pi_{\Delta_\tau}$ in Proposition \ref{prop:reform} and investigating the HS-Jacobian of the solution mapping $\Pi_{C_{\lambda}^\tau}$ associated with the reformulated problem \eqref{prob:newp} in which the polyhedral constraint enjoys a simple representation.